Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-using-client-library.md

 ```

-Now, to get the files shared out by this editor (`userFileEditor`), start the traversal back from the tenant's user collection (`client.users`):
+To get the files shared out by this editor (`userFileEditor`), start the traversal back from the tenant's user collection (`client.users`):

 ```no-highlight
 List<Item> userFileEditorfiles= client.users.